7h3w4lk3r/7h3w4lk3r/README.md

 # 💫 About Me:
-Offensive security nerd, mostly interested in network & infrastructure penetration testing, red teaming, defense evasion and reverse engineering.
+Offensive security nerd, interested in red teaming, defense evasion and reverse engineering.

 # 🌐 Socials: